 Tell an Irish person you plan to visit Tory and you will hear two words: “Come prepared.”
-Not only does the island run according to its own time and calendar, the weather has made planning improbable.
+Not only does the island run according to its own time and calendar, but the weather has also made planning improbable.
 If you intend to visit Tory, leave a few days flexibility at either side to allow for the whims of the Atlantic that batters its shores.

 On the island, weather changes from moment to moment.
 You might not be able to arrive on Tory when you want to.
 And you might not be able to leave.
 You could be stranded.
 And while you’re there, locals warn to avoid cliff edges and bathe only where they recommend.

 4. People have lived here for over 4,500 years